elixir-ecto/ecto/guides/howtos/Multi tenancy with foreign keys.md

 ```

 Instead of defining both `post_id` and `org_id` as individual foreign keys, we define `org_id` as a regular integer and then we define `post_id+org_id` as a composite foreign key by passing the `:with` otion to `references`.
 This makes sure comments point to posts which point to orgs, where all `org_id`s match.

+Given composite foreign keys require the references keys to be unique, we also defined a unique index on the posts table **before** we defined the composite foreign key.

 If you are using PostgreSQL and you want to tighten these guarantees even further, you can pass the `match: :full` option: